TylerWisniewski/tylerwisniewski.github.io/lab9.md

 ## Prelab
-The goal of this lab was to improve on past controllers in order to be able to perform a stunt.
-I chose to do the flipping stunt, utilizing the kalman filter and PID control I created last week.
+The goal of this lab was to use sensor data and transformation matrices in order to create a map our external enviornment using a distance sensor from a fixed position, allowing only rotation.

 ## PID Wrap